JimmyLin39/weather-service/README.md

 ### Location of deployed application

-The client side project is built using React with Material-UI and deployed on Netlify: https://weather-service.netlify.com/ The server side project is built using Node.js with Express and deployed on Heroku.
+The client side project is built using React with Material-UI and deployed on Netlify: https://weather-service.netlify.com/ The server side project is built using Node.js with Express and deployed on Heroku, it might take sometime to boot up the Heroku server.

 ### Time spent